mapbender/mapbender-documentation/en/functions/basic/overview.rst

    tooltip: 'Overview'          # text to use as tooltip
    target: ~                    # Id of Map element to query
-   layerset: ~                  # refer to a layerset f.e. overview, define the layerset first and refer to it
+   layerset: ~                  # refer to a layerset, e.g. overview, define the layerset first and refer to it
    width: 200                   # overview width
    height: 100                  # overview height
    anchor: 'right-top'          # overview alignment, default is 'right-top'
-                                # use inline f.e. in sidebar
+                                # use inline e.g. in sidebar
                                 # Options: 'inline', 'left-top', 'right-top', 'left-bottom', 'right-bottom'
    position: ['0px', '0px']     # overview position in relation to anchor, default: x=0px, y=0px
    maximized: true              # true/false to open/close on start, default is true